AnGelXoG/Toxic-Dotfiles/README.md

  - *Color Terminal*
 - *Termux Color*

-simple dotfiles where I will place for different themes with their respective set.
+different themes with their respective set.

 anyone could contribute to the dotfiles.

-It will be active also any doubt or error is to notify.
+It will be active.

+doubt or error is to notify.

 I hope you like it :D